-As a longtime fan of Fat Possum Records I never thought I’d see the day that I’d find myself in Oxford, Mississippi, their hometown.
+As a longtime fan of Fat Possum Records, I never thought I’d see the day that I’d find myself in their hometown of Oxford, Mississippi.
 It also happens to be the hometown of John T. Edge who penned a really great book about Burgers I suggest you read if you haven’t, Hamburgers & Fries: An American Story.

 I found about The Lamar Lounge on the Burger Land episode entitled Old Miss Burgers.
 Once host George Motz mentioned that it was owned by one of the owners of Fat Possum Records I was sold.

 We were in Holly Springs and just done having a Burger at Phillips Grocery when I convinced the guys (my friends Ed & John) to drive over to Oxford which was a good 30 to 35 minutes away.
 I suggested we stop at an independent record store to check out what they had.

 I happen to choose The End of all Music which coincidentally enough functions as some type of home base for Fat Possum Records.
 It was there that David Swider (my memory isn’t that excellent, we exchanged cards) who was working the counter reminded me about the Lamar Lounge which was right down the street.